 There has been a recent shift to view the legal team as one unit that encompasses not only law firms and corporations but also service providers that assist with matters and tasks.
 More firms and legal departments are shifting the way they use data.
 They are focusing on value instead of fees and tapping into deeper insights that drive meaningful transformation across the board.
 But where to begin?

 Reimagining Data Analysis

-When not siloed or underutilized, data has been traditionally used to either justify or cut fees associated with work that outside counsel performs for their corporate clients.
+When not siloed or underutilised, data has been traditionally used to either justify or cut fees associated with work that outside counsel performs for their corporate clients.
 While these are solid insights to track, looking deeper into why a certain workflow or tool is not performing allows a more holistic approach that targets underlying issues.

-Now, industry leaders are finding ways to create organizational advantage through the power of legal business intelligence.
+Now, industry leaders are finding ways to create organisational advantage through the power of legal business intelligence.
 This is changing the data conversation from cost reduction to value, which is powerful and will alter the way teams collaborate.
 This positions alternative legal service providers (ALSPs) as a crucial part of the modern legal team – especially those that can pull data from a variety of sources into a single repository and output true legal business intelligence.
-Making all legal data accessible and actionable allows corporate counsel, and the firms that advise them, to see where they need to direct or optimize legal work and resources.
+Making all legal data accessible and actionable allows corporate counsel, and the firms that advise them, to see where they need to direct or optimise legal work and resources.

 Here are three examples of how corporate and outside counsel can collaborate and derive valuable intelligence from data to inform strategy, partnerships, and future investments.